-‘Totally apologise if remarks were misconstrued’: Israeli filmmaker on comments about ‘Kashmir Files
+Israeli director stands by comments on ‘Kashmir Files’ but clarifies he didn’t want to insult anyone

 Nadav Lapid said that he had ‘never denied the tragedy of Kashmir’ or the suffering of the residents of the region.

-Israeli director and the head of the International Film Festival of India’s jury Nadav Lapid on Wednesday said that he wished to “totally apologise” if his criticism of The Kashmir Files was misconstrued, CNN-News18 reported.
+Israeli director and the head of the International Film Festival of India’s jury Nadav Lapid on Wednesday said he stood by his criticism of The Kashmir Files but clarified that he did not mean to insult the Kashmiri Pandit community or those who had suffered, CNN-News18 reported.

 At the closing ceremony of the festival on Monday, Lapid had denounced the film directed by Vivek Agnihotri as “propaganda” and a “vulgar movie”.
 Lapid added that he and other jury members had been “shocked and disturbed” that the film had been included in the event’s International Competition section.